All Episodes

 Hell doesn't matter with Obama.

-The limbaugh theory is in full swing.
+The Limbaugh theory is in full swing.

-Everybody thinks something's wrong with the country, and they never even think to look at the White House in trying to figure out why.
+And they never even think to look at the White House in trying to figure out why.

 With all the other added scandals, you have a president that basically spits on the U.S. Constitution, and you watch how fast the left all of a sudden cares about the Constitution.

-Um she is, she's what she is.
+She's what she is.

 Sad fact is, though, that when you start talking about millennials and people of a certain age, they do not know the Hillary you know because they weren't old enough or even alive in the 90s.